Salma2018170/VOIS_Task1_Java/README.md

     - Right-click on the test class `AmazonAutomation` and select **Run 'AmazonAutomation'**.

 ## File Descriptions
-- **AmazonAutomation.java**: Contains the test scenarios for automating tasks on Amazon.
+- **scenarios**: Contains the test scenarios for automating tasks on Amazon.
 - **pom.xml**: Maven configuration file for managing project dependencies.
 Below is the content of the `pom.xml` file used in this project:

     ```xml